algogz/questions/q/aws-devop-pro.md

 ### QUESTION 205
 You have a playbook that includes a task to install a package for a service, put a configuration file for that package on the system and restart the service.
 The playbook is then run twice in a row.
 What would you expect Ansible to do on the second run?

-- A. Removetheoldpackageandconfigfileandreinstallandthenrestarttheservice.
-- B. Takenoactiononthetargethost.
-- C. Checkifthepackageisinstalled,checkifthefilematchesthesourcefile,ifnotreinstallit;restart
-the service.
-- D. Attempttoreinstallthepackage,copythefileandrestarttheservice.
+- A. Re move the old package and config file and reinstall and then rest a rt these rvice.
+- B. T a ke no action on the target host.
+- C. Check if the package is installed,check if the file match es the source file,ifnotreinstallit;restart the service.
+- D. At tempt to reinstall the package,copy the file and rest a rt these rvice.

 <details><summary>Answer:</summary><p> C